i1li/i1li.github.io/README.md

 Easy to use YouTube embed that saves space, bandwidth, and privacy.
 With a bare amount of code (`<y-t v="videoid"></y-t>`), it responsively fits videos and playlists that only load once user clicks "show/hide" button.
 [Demo at /edu](https://y0.netlify.app/edu/)

 ### [Simple Toggle (toggle.js)](https://github.com/i1li/i/blob/main/js/toggle.js)
-Stipped version of Lightest Youtube Embed to toggle display of any iframe or other content.
+Stripped version of Lightest Youtube Embed to toggle display of any iframe or other content.
 [Demo at /jesus-and-his-religion](https://y0.netlify.app/jesus-and-his-religion/)

 ### [yt-titles.js](https://github.com/i1li/i/blob/main/yt-titles.js)
 Updates all `<y-t>` elements on the page,  `<y-t v="Your Video ID">` becomes `<y-t v="Your Video ID" t="The Video's Title">`